 Is 16GB enough, or should I upgrade to 24GB?

-16GB handles 8–13B models comfortably.
+16GB handles 4–13B models comfortably.
 24GB unlocks 14–20B models cleanly and is worth it if you plan to run 14B+ models daily or serve multiple concurrent users.
 If you already own the 16GB Mini, it covers the majority of practical use cases.
 If buying new, 24GB gives more headroom for the same form factor.
+For 32B+ models and the highest sustained speeds, see our Apple M5 Pro & M5 Max local LLM guide.

 Does the Mac Mini M4 support MLX format models?